Uniswap/minimal-delegation/README.md

 This nested structure provides better separation of concerns and more flexible signature verification.

-## Migration Guide

-If you're upgrading from a previous version of MinimalDelegation, note these breaking changes:

-1. **Function Signatures**:
-   - `execute(Call[] calls, bool shouldRevert)` → `execute(BatchedCall memory batchedCall)`
-   - `execute(SignedCalls signedCalls, bytes signature)` → `execute(SignedBatchedCall memory signedBatchedCall, bytes wrappedSignature)`

-2. **Typed Data Hashing**:
-   - Typehashes for EIP-712 signatures have changed due to the nested structure
-   - Signatures created for the old structures will not work with the new implementation

-3. **Hook Data**:
-   - Hook processing has changed from `verifySignature` to `handleAfterVerifySignature`
-   - Hook permissions now follow an AFTER_* pattern for most operations

-4. **Data Organization**:
-   - Access to calls is now through nested fields: `signedBatchedCall.batchedCall.calls`
-   - The `shouldRevert` flag has moved to the `BatchedCall` structure

-Client applications will need to update their transaction construction and signature generation to align with these changes.

 ## Architecture
 - **Non-Upgradeability**: Upgradability is only allowed through re-delegation rather than a proxy.
 - **Singleton:** One canonical contract is delegated to.